yrxu/Tools-in-XSPEC/README.md

 Automatically perform 'error' command in XSPEC for multiple spectra of the same source and save results into various .txt files (number=N_parameters): output-error-results-in-several-spectra.sh

+Create a XSPEC-version table model from PION in SPEX, see SPEX-to-XSPEC directory:
+1. Use the PION model in SPEX to generate spectra with various parameters:
+PION-to-SPECTRA.py
+2. Collect generated spectra into a table model readable in XSPEC: gen_table_pion.py